4 months ago

 TransPerfect Posts Strong Q1 2020 but CEO Expects ‘Significant Headwinds’

 As a privately-owned company — unlike a number of its closest rivals — TransPerfect is not required to disclose financial results.
-Nonetheless, the company has regularly shared revenue figures with the public ever since it emerged from an acrimonious ownership battle in late 2017.
+Nonetheless, the company has regularly shared revenue figures with the public ever since around 2014.

 In Q1 2020, TransPerfect billed revenues of USD 190m, up 14% from the same period in 2019.
 Given TransPerfect’s size, this growth rate equates to an increase in revenues bigger than what many mid-sized LSPs generate in a full year (ca. USD 24m).